1. Do the job you want, as well as the job you have

 7. Crowdsource your future revenue streams

 The hardest way to solve problems, progress and make more money is to come up with all the ideas yourself.
 The easiest way is to get the ideas from smart people and customers who buy what you sell, test those ideas back on them, and then monetise those ideas through implementation.
 Microsoft has done this with virtually every version of Windows.
 Do this and you can proceed knowing that your idea will work.
 It’s like knowing the answer before you ask someone on a date.

-Rob Moore is a struggling artist turned self-made millionaire investor and entrepreneur.
-His new book 'Money: Know More, Make More, Give More' is published by John Murray Learning on 19th October.
-Price: £12.99
+Rob Moore is a struggling artist turned self-made millionaire investor and entrepreneur, he is the author of the book 'Money: Know More, Make More, Give More' is published by John Murray Learning.